edwardlorilla/HAGO/README.md

 # HAGO
-Hago is a repository of hamiguitan plant to store it in the database
+Hago is a repository of hamiguitan plant